isomerpages/gb-assist/_gov-assist/3c-grants.md

 <a href="https://www.mas.gov.sg/development/fintech/digital-acceleration-grant" target="_blank" style="color:#037e8a">Find out more</a>

-#### Digital Project Management Services

-SMEs can tap on a ready pool of skilled digital project manager at a subsidised rate, to help with implementing digital solutions correctly and timely.

-<a href="https://www.imda.gov.sg/programme-listing/smes-go-digital/Digital-Project-Management-Services" target="_blank" style="color:#037e8a">Find out more</a>

 #### Digital Resilience Bonus

 The Digital Resilience Bonus aims to uplift the digital capabilities of a broad-base of enterprises.
 Eligible Food Services and Retail enterprises can receive up to $10,000 one-time cash payouts when they adopt pre-defined categories of solutions.